Thin-Remote/thinr-cli/README.md

 ##### Resource

-Get the avaiable resources of a device:
+Get the available resources of a device:

 ```bash
 thinr device <deviceId> resource [options]